STATEWIDE

 Former Oklahoma Secretary of Public Safety, Businessman

-Ryan Walters — Republican
+Jennifer Domenico — Republican

 • The Lieutenant Governor of Oklahoma is an elected constitutional officer, the second ranking officer of the executive branch and the first officer in line to succeed the Governor of Oklahoma.
 The lieutenant governor is popularly elected every four years by a plurality and is limited to two terms.